 Students and staff at all schools in Ellington actively support many worthwhile causes.
 The students and staff at Ellington Middle School collected and donated 2,465 items to the Crystal Lake Food pantry in its annual Fall Food Drive.
 The Ellington Middle School Faculty again raised funds for Common Hope which provides for education of students in Guatemala.
 The donation was $1,256.
 The Crystal Lake School PTO organized a Coin Drive that resulted in a $630 donation to the Crystal Lake Food Pantry.
 Crystal Lake fourth graders continued a tradition of community service by visiting the Evergreen Nursing Home in February.
 While at Evergreen students met with their resident buddies to share activities.
 Center School staff organized a most 2 successful Thanksgiving Day Basket Drive.
 The Center School PTO ran a pop-tab fund raiser to support the Ronald McDonald House Charities.
 Students and staff at Center School participated in a collection of gently used outerwear for Button Up Connecticut.
 Center School students participated in Trick or Treat for UNICEF which provides water, netting and books for needy students.
 The students studied a world map in identifying the regions of the world most in need.
 Center School students participated in the National Hat Parade sponsored by the Heavenly Hats Foundation.
 For one dollar, students had the privilege of wearing their favorite hat to school for the day.
 The school collected $582.
 Center School students created valentines to be distributed to recipients Meal on Wheels.
 Windermere staff participated in “Wear Red Day” in support of the American Heart Association raising $345.
 Windermere students and staff again continued their generous contribution to the Crystal Lake Food Pantry and the Cornerstone Foundation.
 Ellington High School students completed six-hundred and twenty-seven cards for members of our Armed Forces as part of Holiday Mail for Heroes.

 Ellington is an Affiliate of the renowned Teachers College Reading and Writing Project, with staff developers on-site to support professional learning.
-Educators from the following districts have visited Ellington to observe our program: Glastonbury, East Granby, Suffield, Cromwell, Vernon, Wethersfield and Regional School District #5.
-In January specialist and administrators for Hebron, Bolton, Somers and Vernon came to Windermere School to learn about their most successful SRBI process.
+Educators from many districts have visited Ellington to observe our instructional model, including teachers and administrators from Glastonbury, East Granby, Suffield, Cromwell, Vernon, Wethersfield and Regional School District #10.

 Ellington Middle School continues its college visitation program.
 Called College Power, the program works closely with seventh and eighth grade students providing pre-college planning activities that are then coupled with actual on campus experiences.
 Forty EMS students attended the “Multiply Your Options” conference at the University of Connecticut.
 This conference, for grade eight females, is aimed at bringing student together with role models in the fields of science, technology, engineering and mathematics.